ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

 ### Todo section

 The count near the "Todo" section represents the number of records currently in the collection segment selected for the inbox (e.g. `Waiting for Validation`) that have not yet been assigned to an operator.
+It also includes the tasks that have been manually assigned to the operator.

 In the "Todo" section of the inbox, an operator can click on the "Start processing button" to have a task automatically assigned, and being redirected to the record.